tesa1/merge_downsample_bams/README.md

 ## Vignette Info

 Here we show the basic steps for merging filtered bam files in two different categories so that they can be compared in an ESeq/deepTools profile or heatmap for specific regions.
 This is a real-world example using real-world data **(thanks, Yanyun Zhu!)**.
-The data come from a ChIP-seq experiments of normal (healthy) and primary prostate cancer samples.
+The data come from FOXA1 ChIP-seq experiments of normal (healthy) and primary prostate cancer samples.
 Please do not disseminate or interpret these data, they are for instructional purposes only.

 Requirements for this tutorial are familiarity with: